pvv88/GettingAndCleaningData/codebook.md

     names.temp <- gsub("^t", "TimeDomain", names.temp)
     names(tidydata) <- names.temp

-### 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 -   tidydata2 contains average of each variable for each activity and subject.
 This was sorted by subject and activity and written in